shrestabs/ucsc-incominggrad/README.md

 PURCHASES
 ------
+- Shops on campus?
+> BayTree Bookstore to buy UCSC merchandise.
+Accessory store also has coffee, bars, drinks etc.

 - Laptop?
 > If MAC, you have connection at Apple, get the employee discount.
 Else Baytree Bookstore has cheap options.
 Try <https://www.bhphotovideo.com/> and Amazon too.